 The most significant accounting developments for 2021/22 were expected to be IFRS 16 Leases.
-The implementation of the new standard has been delayed further, until 2024/25, and therefore does not impact on the 2021/22 financial accounts.
+The implementation of the new standard has been delayed a further year and therefore does not impact on the 2021/22 financial accounts.

 There are no other significant accounting developments for 2021/22.
 A full list of the Council's accounting policies is at chapter 11 of these accounts.